WHYAMERICASUCKS.COM

 GovernorsStatesCorruptionCampaign FinanceProcurementMayors

-If the site is going to build a real local-political corruption project, the starting point cannot be whichever county personality or city scandal happens to trend first.
-Governors sit above appointments, procurement, agency leadership, emergency powers, transportation departments, utility boards, land fights, and the statewide donor circles that often spill into everything below them.
+If you want a national project on state corruption that stays readable, the order matters.
+Governors sit above agency leadership, procurement, appointments, emergency powers, transportation systems, utility boards, pension bodies, land fights, and the statewide donor circles that often spill into everything below them.

-The desk is not skipping mayors.
 It is sequencing them.
-Once the governor layer is opened in each state, the next drop is the biggest metro mayoral and county spending centers underneath the statewide apparatus.
+Once the governor layer is open in each state, the next step is the biggest metro and county spending centers underneath the statewide apparatus.

 More Stories